Java Barn: The Winning Health Center

 Towards the end of the 90s, the nature of shows at Java began to change: louder, amplified rock gigs replaced the quieter acoustic folk concerts.
 Because of Java's proximity to the Elm St. neighborhood, a petition was delivered to President Sullivan, protesting the loudness of the Barn.
 After much deliberation between the members and the administration, it was decided that Java would have to be moved.
 This new location would be the Winning Health Center, about 50 feet from the Payson Coffeehouse.
-To commemorate its closing, Java's annual festival, "Java Jam" would be the Barn's last show.
+To commemorate its closing, Java's annual festival, "Java Jam", would be the Barn's last show.
 On May 6, 2006, the Ryan Montbleau Band was the final artist to play in the venue, and the Barn was closed forever.

 The vacant Winning Health Center was selected for the relocation.
 The Health Center's location in the center of campus put Java far away from the possibility of neighbors complaining about noise, and it would be easy to reconfigure the building to suit Java's needs.
 In an interesting return to the days of the Payson Coffeehouse, students would continue to live at 5 University Ave., and would make "the trek" to the Health Center for shows.

-This location was originally proposed to be a temporary location, since the demolition of the Health Center & Artery buildings have been in the University's master plans for years.
+This was originally proposed to be a temporary location, since the demolition of the Health Center & Artery buildings have been in the University's master plans for years.
 This demolition would ultimately create green space that was lost due to the construction of the Student Center.
 The University decided to tear down the Health Center Venue in 2010, and that year the Health Center venue housed its final concert.

 Current Java Venue

-After the closing of the Health Center venue, the University relocated Java to an old biology lab on the south side of campus, next to Brown Hall.
+After the closing of the Health Center venue, the university relocated Java to an old biology lab on the south side of campus, next to Brown Hall.
 The Java house of 2010 painted the characteristic inside of the venue in bright, psychedelic colors and patterns.
 Currently, shows happen on either Thursdays or Saturday nights.
 There are 12 members who live in the house and they put on every aspect of the shows.

-For current information, visit the Java Barn Facebook page.
+For current information, visit the Java Barn Instagram page.